Viccccz/picoCTF/Medium/format-string-2/README.md

 _#format_string_<br>
 _#browser_webshell_solvable_<br>

 This program is not impressed by cheap parlor tricks like reading arbitrary data off the stack.
-To impress this program you must change data on the stack!<br>
+To impress this program you must ***change data on the stack***!<br>
 Download the binary [here](../format-string-2).<br>
 Download the source [here](../format-string-2.c).